kamlesh577/Article-Recommender-System/README.md

 # Article-Recommender-System

-The main motive of the project is to recommend article to the user with the help of recommender system so that correct article is recommended to the user.
+The main motive of the project is to recommend article to the user with the help of recommender system so that correct article is recommended.

 # Introduction